 - Empty Ice Tray in Freezer

-- Scrub Any Dirty Dishes Before Placing into Dishwasher
+- Scrub Any Dirty Dishes Before Placing Into the Dishwasher

-- Clean Outside and Inside of Microwave, Refrigerator, and Oven
+- Clean the Outside and Inside of the Microwave, Refrigerator, and Oven

-- Clean Out Unused Food Items from Refrigerator
+- Clean Out Unused Food Items from the Refrigerator

 - Provide Fresh Dish Towels and Wash Cloths